Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/04/pie-charts-are-bad.md

 Though I have made no effort to be impartial about the hateful pie chart, I took care to follow some rules to ensure a fair comparison.

 1. Real statistics
     I have used real statistics in these charts.
-I haven’t invented statistics to make pie charts look bad.
+I haven't invented statistics to make pie charts look bad.
 2. Same real estate
     I have used similarly sized charts in each comparison.
 3. Plain display